Rita Rusk: Life and career

 Rusk's clients included Katharine, Duchess of Kent and the actress Greta Scacchi.
 Sharleen Spiteri worked as a trainee in one of Rusk's salons before pursuing a music career as lead singer of the rock band Texas; who went on to employ Rusk as her hair stylist.
 Rusk was named the world's best hairdresser four times by the French magazine Metamorphose.
-She married a lawyer, in the 1990s.
+She a married lawyer in the 1990s.

 Rusk's business, Rita Rusk International, operated the salons in Hamilton, East Kilbride, and Clarkston as well as a hairdressing school that attracted international students.
 She and her husband had lent the business £500,000 but it was in difficulties by 2009, owing HM Revenue and Customs (HMRC) £80,000 in unpaid tax.
 HMRC submitted a winding-up petition that was granted by the Glasgow Sheriff Court and the company was liquidated in 2010.
 The salon and trading name were purchased by a local couple, Rusk's remaining salon, in Glasgow, was owned by a separate company and continued to operate.

 Rusk's husband died in 2014 and she afterwards moved to the West End of Glasgow.
 She died in Glasgow on 28 December 2022, having suffered from kidney disease for a long time.
 Following Rusk's death the Fellowship for British Hairdressing described her as a "legend" and a "true innovator".